Lake Bluff Yacht Club Racing Program and Rules

 link to US Sailing - The Racing Rules of Sailing

-Races shall be governed by the rules and prescriptions in effect for that year as defined in The Racing Rules of Sailing, the prescriptions of the United States Sailing Association (collectively referred to as The Racing Rules of Sailing) and the U.S. Sunfish Class Association class measurement rules (except as any of these are altered by local sailing instructions) and by these sailing instructions.
+Races shall be governed by the rules and prescriptions in effect for that year as defined in The Racing Rules of Sailing, the prescriptions of the United States Sailing Association (collectively referred to as The Racing Rules of Sailing) and the U.S. Sunfish Class Association class measurement rules and by these sailing instructions.

-Notices will be posted on the Race Notice Board located at the club boat compound at Lake Bluff beach.
+Notices will be posted on the Race Notice Board located at the club boat compound at Lake Bluff beach or through digital communication from the Sailing Committee.

-Any changes in the sailing instructions or race schedule will be approved by the Race Committee and posted before Noon on the day it will take effect.
+Any changes in the sailing instructions or race schedule will be approved by the Sailing Committee and posted before Noon on the day it will take effect.

-Summer Series: Races are scheduled every Sunday afternoon beginning in late May, as determined by the Club’s calendar for that year, continuing thru Labor Day weekend and ending with the Commodore’s Cup Race on Labor Day.
+Summer Series: Races are scheduled for Sunday afternoons beginning in late May, as determined by the Club’s calendar for that year, continuing thru Labor Day weekend and ending with the Commodore’s Cup Race on Labor Day.

 Fall Series: Races begin the Sunday after Labor Day through Late October, as determined by the Club’s calendar for that year.